tylim88/Efficient-Typescript-Mororepo/README.md

 There are five project templates, each with fine-tuned and simplified configurations:

-1. `node-libraries`: for general TypeScript/JavaScript libraries.
+1. `node-lib`: for general TypeScript/JavaScript libraries.
-2. `jsdom-libraries`: similar to `node-libraries`, but specifically for code that manipulates the DOM.
+2. `jsdom-lib`: similar to `node-lib`, but specifically for code that manipulates the DOM.
 3. `react-app`: for React applications.
 4. `react-app-e2e`: for end-to-end testing of React applications.
 5. `node-app`: for backend applications.